Instructor: Prof. Brian L. Evans

 (1) EE 411 Circuit Theory, EE 331 Electrical Circuits, or BME 311 Network Analysis, with a grade of at least C-; (2) M 427J Differental Equations with Linear Algebra or M 427K Advanced Calc. for Appl.
 I, with a grade of at least C-; and (3) Credit with a grade of at least C- or registration for M 340L Matrices & Matrix Comp.
 Hence, Calc.
 I, Calc.
 II, Eng.
 Physics I, and Eng.
 Physics II, with a grade of at least C- in each, are also pre-requisites.

 Representation of signals and systems; system properties; sampling; Laplace and z-transforms; transfer functions and frequency response; convolution; stability; Fourier transform; feedback; and control applications.
-Computer analysis using MATLAB.
+Computer analysis using MATLAB or Python.

 James H. McClellan, Ronald W. Schafer, and Mark A. Yoder, Signal Processing First, Prentice-Hall, ISBN 978-0130909992, 2003.
 Errata.
 On-line Companion with interactive demonstrations, projects and labs.
 Please bring your laptop and headphones to lecture.